MATCHPOINTS 2026 - Resilience in a Challenged Europe

 • Ulrik Gernow, Group Executive Vice President, Chief Operating Officer, Grundfos

-Transfer to evening venue
+Transfer to evening venue (bus for registered participants only)

-Evening talk (tbc), dinner and network
+Evening talk, artwalk, dinner and networking